SatisKia/clip/README_E.md

 };

 window.doCommandClear = function(){
-    // Function called when command :clear is executed };
+    // Function called when command ":clear" is executed };
 window.doCommandPrint = function( topPrint, flag ){
-    // Functions called when the commands :print / :println are executed
+    // Functions called when the commands ":print" / ":println" are executed
-    // When command :print, false is passed to flag, and when command :println, true is passed to flag.
+    // When command ":print", false is passed to flag, and when command ":println", true is passed to flag.
     // The following is an example of generating a string var str = "";
     var cur = topPrint;